 Another compelling reason to act now with regard to refinancing is the recent relaxation from the draconian credit standards adopted after the 2007-2008 banking crisis.
 In the aftermath of that period — aggravated in part by previously exuberant investments in bad mortgages — financial institutions embraced more rigorous standards for loan approval.
 Standards for proof of income and equity levels, among other requirements, were raised in order to prevent a repeat of the credit debacle.

-In the last couple of years, the Mortgage Credit Availability Index (MCAI) has inched up, meaning that the current rules are admitting more applicants as qualified borrowers.
+In the last few years, the Mortgage Credit Availability Index (MCAI) has inched up, meaning that the current rules are admitting more applicants as qualified borrowers.
 This figure put out by the Mortgage Bankers Association, focuses on private-sector mortgages that accommodate the guidelines of the largest investors like Fannie Mae and Freddie Mac.
 For example, loan-to-value (LTV) ratios are higher now.
 This means that the owners’ equity need not be as high as once demanded.
 In the same vein, debt-to-income (DTI) ratios are also higher, meaning that borrowers can carry more obligations and still be eligible for loan credit.
 Yet there are no assurances that these loosened rules will remain in place.
 Refinancing now is the way to capitalize on the current favorable regimes.

 You Might Never Again Be So Eligible